Epistimio/kleio/docs/src/database.rst

    .. code-block:: sh

       export ORION_DB_ADDRESS=mongodb://user:pass@localhost
-      export ORION_DB_NAME=orion_test
+      export ORION_DB_NAME=kleio_test
       export ORION_DB_TYPE=MongoDB

-   2. By creating a section in an Oríon's configuration YAML file, like `this one <https://github.com/mila-udem/orion/blob/master/tests/functional/demo/orion_config_random.yaml>`_ used by our functional tests.
+   2. By creating a section in an Oríon's configuration YAML file, like `this one <https://github.com/mila-udem/kleio/blob/master/tests/functional/demo/kleio_config_random.yaml>`_ used by our functional tests.

    .. code-block:: yaml

       database:
         type: 'mongodb'
-          name: 'orion_test'
+          name: 'kleio_test'
           host: 'mongodb://user:pass@localhost'

 As it will be referenced with detail in :doc:`configuration's documentation </user/configuring>`,